 Democratic debates require trusted information, less economic pressure on media, and more policy pressure on platforms.
 Supporting citizens’ choices, three concepts will help the von der Leyen Commission: ‘co-regulation’, ‘trust indicators’, ‘systemic publishing platforms’.

-This open letter to the new Commission President is *co-signed by five MEPs and former MEPs, and nine other policy and media experts, all in a personal capacity.
+This open letter to the new Commission President is *co-signed by five MEPs and former MEPs, and ten policy and media experts, all in a personal capacity.
 They have experience of working on press freedom, fighting disinformation, copyright, and public regulation.

 Dear President, Frau Dr. Ursula von der Leyen,